HaxeFoundation/HaxeManual/md/manual/dictionary.md

 <a name="define-dynamic-target" class="anch"></a>

 ##### Dynamic target
 Dynamic targets are more lenient with their types and allow `null` values for basic types.
-They consist of JavaScript, PHP, Neko and Flash 6-8.
+This applies to the JavaScript, PHP, Neko and Flash 6-8 targets.

 <a name="define-enumvalue" class="anch"></a>

 ##### EnumValue
 EnumValue is a special type which unifies with all enum instances.
-It is used by the Haxe Standard Library to provide some operations for all enum instances, and can be employed in user-code accordingly in cases where an API requires **an** enum instance, but not a specific one.
+It is used by the Haxe Standard Library to provide certain operations for all enum instances and can be employed in user-code accordingly in cases where an API requires **an** enum instance, but not a specific one.

 <a name="define-expected-type" class="anch"></a>